23 February 2021

 A variety of in-person and virtual events events present networking, regional updates, student recruitment and professional development opportunities.
 Feel free to contact CIS if you would like support or guidance with your annual planning.

-Our adjusted 2020 strategy focuses on what we can do with a high degree of certainty, and on our collective health and safety.
-We won’t be hosting any in-person events this year, join us instead for virtual events.
-Registration for virtual events will open no later than July.
+Our adjusted 2020/21 strategy focuses on what we can do with a high degree of certainty, and on our collective health and safety.
+We won’t be hosting any in-person events through to August, join us instead for virtual events that ensure our community's essential conversations, learning opportunities, and networking continue.
+And it's a pleasure to welcome participants who were not always able to join us in person.

 Our work continues to help you raise the visibility of your institution with students around the world while also supporting students applying to higher education institutions internationally.